(~2700 words / 11-minute read)

 form

-Contracts quickly standardize and nest.
+Contracts in freedom quickly standardize and nest.
 Insurance companies combine these services with coverage and help coordinate large-scale defense.
 All these individuals and voluntary groups together comprise a distributed state, an individualist form of government.2

 In a distributed state, we have a common idea about how to use force, not centralized control of it.
 Virtually everyone holds everyone accountable.
 Virtually everyone is vigilant and available to keep the peace.